Alajuela Province: Founding Alajuela

-Because land holdings in Cartago, the colonial capital of the region, were already controlled by large encomiendas, many settlers began moving west beginning in the mid-1600s.
+Because landholdings in Cartago, the colonial capital of the region, were already controlled by large encomiendas, many settlers began moving west in the mid-1600s.
 In 1657, Alajuela was mentioned for the first time in the writings of Juana de Vera y Sotomayor, a traveler who described an encomienda "on La Lajuela river".
 Before taking on the name of Alajuela, the area was known as Villahermosa.

 Esteban Lorenzo de Tristán, Bishop of Nicaragua, Nicoya, and Costa Rica, tried organizing Catholic communities west of Heredia.
 In doing so, he inaugurated a small oratory to unite the scattered settlers.
 The oratory was centered in the village of "La Lajuela", between the Ciruelas and Alajuela rivers.
 Because of its creation, the city of Alajuela was officially founded on 12 October 1782.
 In 1790, the first official parish of Alajuela was established, led by the priest Manuel López del Corral.
 The creation of a parish brought more settlers to the region.
 Soon, they began moving further and further toward the edges of the Central Valley, founding Atenas in 1836, San Ramón in 1854, and Grecia in 1856.
 Soon, the cities of Naranjo, Zarcero, and Quesada were founded as well.